Ja Rule: Solo career and Venni Vetti Vecci (1995–1999)

-Rule 3:36, Pain Is Love and The Last Temptation (2000–2002)
+Rule 3:36, Pain Is Love, and The Last Temptation (2000–2002)

-Ja Rule's second single, "Between Me and You", featuring Christina Milian, was released in June 2000 as the first single from his second studio album and became his first major crossover hit, earning Top 40 airplay and reaching #11 on the Billboard Hot 100.
-The album's next single, "Put It on Me", featuring Vita and Lil' Mo, was released in December 2000 and became one of the biggest hits of 2001, reaching #8 on the Billboard Hot 100 and becoming the first top 10 hit for both Ja Rule and Vita.
+Ja Rule's second single, "Between Me and You", featuring Christina Milian, was released in June 2000 as the first single from his second studio album and became his first major crossover hit, earning Top 40 airplay and reaching number 11 on the Billboard Hot 100.
+The album's next single, "Put It on Me", featuring Vita and Lil' Mo, was released in December 2000 and became one of the biggest hits of 2001, reaching number 8 on the Billboard Hot 100 and becoming the first top-10 hit for both Ja Rule and Vita.
 The video for "Put It on Me" also topped the MTV Video Countdown for a week, and became the first music video to be retired on BET's 106 & Park after spending more than 60 days on the countdown.
-The video also ranked #1 on BET's Notarized: Top 100 Videos of 2001.
+The video also ranked number 1 on BET's Notarized: Top 100 Videos of 2001.

-Ja Rule's second album, Rule 3:36, was released on October 10, 2000, and went in a much different stylistic direction from Venni Vetti Vecci, changing his almost trademark hardcore hip-hop sound to mainstream-oriented pop-rap, debuting at #1 on the Billboard 200 with 276,000 copies sold in its first week, making it Ja Rule's first number one album.
+Ja Rule's second album, Rule 3:36, was released on October 10, 2000, and went in a much different stylistic direction from Venni Vetti Vecci, changing his almost trademark hardcore hip-hop sound to mainstream-oriented pop-rap, debuting at number 1 on the Billboard 200 with 276,000 copies sold in its first week, making it Ja Rule's first number-one album.
 The album later went on to be certified triple platinum by the Recording Industry Association of America (RIAA).
+A week later, Ja Rule featured on Cuban Link's song "Murda Murda" from Cuban's 24K album.
+It was released on October 22, 2000, by Atlantic Records and Terror Squad Entertainment as the B-side to Cuban's "Still Telling Lies" single.